Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

-* These men are listed as Norwegians, but names like Kenneth Robinson, William Gilbert, and Edward Clarke do not sound Norwegian - hence my question marks.
+* These men are listed as Norwegian, but names like Kenneth Robinson, William Gilbert, and Edward Clarke do not sound Norwegian - hence my question marks.
 Furthermore, 1st Mate Thomassen is listed as being Romanian, and I wonder if the nationalities of him and the 3rd mate might have been swapped around(?)

 ** Billy McGee, England has told me that the 20 year old Maurice Millett from South Tottenham, Middlesex is commemorated at Tower Hill, Panel 85; further details on him can be found on this page on the Commonwealth War Graves Comm. website (external link).